Jankel Adler

+Facing Nazi persecution, Adler fled to Paris in 1933, where he actively opposed fascism.
+His works were targeted by the Nazis, with several displayed in the Degenerate Art Exhibition.
+Adler volunteered for the Polish army during World War II but was later discharged for health reasons, eventually settling in Scotland and then Aldbourne, England.
+He later discovered that none of his siblings survived the Holocaust.
+Adler died in Aldbourne in 1949.

 Biography

+Early life and work

 Jankiel Jakub Adler was born as the seventh of ten children in Tuszyn, a suburb of Łódź.
 In 1912 he began training as an engraver with his uncle in Belgrade.
 He moved in 1914 to Germany where he lived for a time with his sister in Barmen, (now part of Wuppertal).
 There he studied at the college of arts and crafts with professor Gustav Wiethücher.

 From 1918 to 1919 he went back to Łódź, where he was joint founder of Yung-yidish, a group of young Jewish artists.
 In 1920 he returned briefly to Berlin; in 1921 he returned to Barmen, and in 1922 he moved to Düsseldorf.
 In May 1922 he attended the International Congress of Progressive Artists and signed the "Founding Proclamation of the Union of Progressive International Artists".
 He also joined Franz Seiwert and Otto Freundlich in an artists group known as the Cologne Progressives.
 He became a teacher at the Academy of Arts, and became acquainted with Paul Klee, who influenced his work.
 A painting by Adler received a gold medal at the exhibition "German art Düsseldorf" in 1928.

 In 1929 and 1930 he went on study trips in Mallorca and other places in Spain.
 During the election campaign of July 1932 he published, with a group of leftist artists and intellectuals, an urgent appeal against the policy of the National Socialists and for communism.
 As a modern artist, and especially as a Jew, he faced persecution under Hitler's regime which took power in 1933.
 In that year, two of his pictures were displayed by the Nazis at the Mannheimer Arts Center as examples of degenerate art, and Adler left Germany, staying in Paris where he regarded his exile consciously as political resistance against the fascist regime in Germany.
 In the years that followed, he made numerous journeys to Poland, Italy, Yugoslavia, Czechoslovakia, Romania and the Soviet Union.
 He also spent time in Paris, working at Atelier 17.
 In 1937, twenty-five of his works were seized from public collections by the Nazis and four were shown in the Degenerate Art Exhibition in Munich.